instructor-ai/instructor/docs/blog/posts/generator.md

 3
 ```

-### Advantages Over Traditional Collections
+### Advantages Over Collections

 - **Lazy Evaluation & reduced latency**: The time to get the first element (or time-to-first-token in LLM land) from a generator is significantly lower.
-Generators only produce one value at a time, whereas a collection will need to generator the entire collection before returning a value.
+Generators only produce one value at a time, whereas a collection will need to produce the entire collection before returning single value.
 - **Memory Efficiency**: Only one item is in memory at a time.
 - **Maintain State**: Automatically maintains state between executions.

-Let's see how much faster generators are:
+Let's see how much more efficient generators are:

 ```python
 import time